 This blog is the fourth in a series in which we consider machine learning from four different viewpoints.
 We either use gradient descent or a fully Bayesian approach and for each, we can choose to focus on either the model parameters or the output function (figure 1).
 In part I, we considered gradient descent with infinitesimal steps (gradient flow) for linear models with a least squares loss.
 This provided insights into both how the parameters and the output function evolve over time during training.
 In part II and part III, we explored gradient flow in deep neural networks and this led to the development of the neural tangent kernel.

 The following articles in this series follow a similar structure.
 In this blog (part IV) we investigate Bayesian methods for linear models with a least squares loss.
 We first consider the parameter space perspective.
 Here, we no longer aim to find the best set of parameters, but instead compute a probability distribution over possible parameter values and take into account all of these possible values when we make predictions.
-We then consider the output function perspective.
+In part V then consider the output function perspective.
 Here, we treat the training and test points as jointly distributed as a Gaussian (i.e., a Gaussian process) and exploit this to make new predictions.
-In parts V and VI, we will apply these ideas to deep neural networks, leading to Bayesian neural networks (parameter space) and neural network Gaussian processes (function space).
+In part VI and part VII, we will apply these ideas to deep neural networks, leading to Bayesian neural networks (parameter space) and neural network Gaussian processes (function space).

 This article is accompanied by example Python code.